custom-components/sensor.owlintuition/sensor.owlintuition.markdown

 - **heating**: Heating system.
 - **hot_water**: Hot water system.

-For the sensors exposing multi-zone data, you can specify the `zone` in the configuration (see below).
+For sensors exposing multi-zone data, you should specify how many `zones` are returned by OWL in the configuration (see below).

 For the electric clamps, triphase installations are supported as well and one needs to specify `mode: triphase` in the configuration (the default mode is `monophase`).